aperechnev/SidebarOverlay/README.md

 ## How To Contribute

-Please follow the [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/index.html) notation and make sure that all tests are passed before contributing.
+Please follow the [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/index.html) notation and make sure that all tests are passing before contributing.
 Your questions and pull requests are welcome.

 ## Versioning